-- 1. Normal and vigorous. - 2.
-Insect infested or diseased. - 3.
-Poor vigor chlorotic or discolored leaves, smaller than normal stems or leaves, flowering restricted, partially trampled, pulled up, or otherwise damaged.
-Stunted growth, partial crown death. - 4.
-Dying substantial portion of crown dead (more than 50%), more extreme than 3 above.
+- 1. Normal and vigorous

+- 2. Insect infested or diseased

+- 3. Poor vigor

+- Chlorotic or discolored leaves, smaller than normal stems or leaves, flowering restricted, partially trampled, pulled up, or otherwise damaged.
+Stunted growth, partial crown death.

+- 4. Dying

+- Substantial portion of crown dead (more than 50%), more extreme than 3 above.
 Probably an irreversible condition.

-In addition, each mature shrub species closest to every 10-foot mark along a sampling belt is measured to determine average height and crown.
+Height and Crown: Each mature shrub species closest to every 10-foot mark along a sampling belt is measured to determine average height and crown.
 This allows a maximum sample of 50 plants per species to be measured at a given site depending on their respective densities.
+Height and Crown measurements were discontinued prior to the 2021 field season.

-Point-Center Quadrat Method: Tree density is determined using the point-center quarter method (Mitchell 2007, Dahdouh-Guebas and Koedam 2006, Pollard 1971, Cottam and Curtis 1956) at 100-foot intervals along the baseline measuring to a maximum of 15 meters.
-If trees are rare due to a treatment or wildfire, the sampling area is extended to 200 foot intervals measuring to a maximum of 30 meters, and 300 feet is added to the end of the transect so that five, 200 foot point-quarter centers can be read.
-This allows sampling trees on a much larger scale.
+Point-Center Quadrat Method: Tree density is determined using the point-center quarter method (Mitchell, 2007; Dahdouh-Guebas and Koedam, 2006; Pollard, 1971; Cottam and Curtis, 1956) at 100-foot intervals along the baseline measuring to a maximum of 15 meters.
 The strip method that is used to estimate shrub density can, in most cases, effectively inventory seedling and young tree densities.
-However, the strip method is less effective at estimating densities of mature trees that are often widely distributed.
+However, the strip method is less effective at estimating density of mature trees that are often widely distributed.

-Animal Occupancy: The pellet group transect utilizes 50, 100ft circular plots that are placed through the study area.
+Animal Occupancy: The pellet group transect utilizes (50) 100ft2 circular plots that are placed through the study area.
 These are usually two parallel transects of 25 plots on each side of the vegetation transect which runs 400 feet to 500 feet in length.
 The number of recent pellet groups for wildlife (usually deer and elk) and pats for cattle are recorded.
-That number is then converted to days use per acre (hectare) (Neff 1968).
-Quadrat frequency of wildlife and livestock droppings is also captured within the 1/4 m quadrat.
-Rabbit pellet groups are not included in the pellet group transects but are sampled in quadrat frequency.
+That number is then converted to days use per acre (hectare) (Neff, 1968).
+Quadrat frequency of wildlife and livestock droppings is also captured within the 1/4 m2 quadrat.
+Rabbit pellet groups are not included in the pellet group transects, but are sampled in quadrat frequency.

-Other Information: Management background information, photographs, and knowledgeable plant identification add to the dataset for each site.
+Other Information: Management background information, photographs, and creditable plant identification add to the dataset for each site.
 Management and background information for each site is obtained from the administering agency.
 Repeat photographs are taken including a general view down and back up the baseline.
 A close-up of each half-high baseline post further characterizes individual sites.
 Correct plant identification is critical for a complete and accurate site analysis.
-For the 2015 and newer species naming follows the USDA, NRCS plants database (http://plants.usda.gov/java/), but prior to 2015, species identification mostly followed "A Utah Flora" (Welsh et al. 2003).
-In some cases, most notably Agropyron spp. and Purshia spp., the species names used are those found in the Range Trend Study Plant Species List (Giunta 1983), Intermountain Flora (Cronquist et al. 1977), and the Intermountain Range Plant Names and Symbols (Plummer et al. 1977) and are retained to maintain continuity and alleviate confusion with earlier published reports.
+Starting in 2016, species identification and classification is reported following the USDA Plant Database taxonomic nomenclature (USDA, NRCS, 2016).
+Prior to 2015, species identification mostly followed "A Utah Flora" (Welsh et al., 2003).
+In some cases, most notably Agropyron sp. and Purshia sp., the species names used were those found in the Range Trend Study Plant Species List (Giunta, 1983), Intermountain Flora (Cronquist et al., 1977), and the Intermountain Range Plant Names and Symbols (Plummer et al., 1977) and were retained to maintain continuity and alleviate confusion with earlier published reports.